ekaro/Download-YT/README.md

 ﻿# Download-YT
-A simple youtube video downloader written in python
+A simple script for downloading youtube videos